glennhickey/panpatch/README.md

 * Just a proof of concept, tuning certainly required to avoid spurious patches etc.
 * Not well-tested (see above)
 * Entirely reference-based.
 If graph doesn't align contigs to reference, then no anchors will be found.
 This could happen in acrocentric short arms, for example.
+* Telomere-checker, which would be informative, isn't quite finished.